Margaret Samahita

 Selected Work in Progress

-Funhouse reflections: Social media perceptions and charitable donation (with Pierluigi Conzo, Andrea Gallice and Juan S. Morales)
+Funhouse reflections: Social media perceptions and charitable donations (with Pierluigi Conzo, Andrea Gallice and Juan S. Morales)

 Publications